helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 java -jar target/helidon-examples-declarative-data-jdbc-postgres.jar
 ```

-The Maven test suite uses Testcontainers to build the same `etc/docker/Dockerfile` shown above, whose base image is
+The test suite uses Testcontainers to build the same `etc/docker/Dockerfile` shown above, whose base image is
 `container-registry.oracle.com/os/oraclelinux:9-slim`, and start the PostgreSQL server installed by that Dockerfile.
 It
 creates the `pokemons` database, initializes it with the same `etc/schema.sql`, and exercises the documented query and
 mutation endpoints through its PostgreSQL connection.
 Testcontainers manages this database, so the optional local
 container is not needed for tests.
 When Docker is unavailable, JUnit skips the container-backed test class.

-The registry-managed JDBC client is named `pokemon` and uses the inline connection from `data.clients.jdbc`.
-Both
-repository interfaces select it with `@Jdbc.Client("pokemon")`.

 The application listens on `http://localhost:8080/pokemon`.